How to Deal with Altitude Sickness on High Treks

 Visualization Techniques

 Picture yourself successfully completing the trek.
 Mental rehearsals can enhance your confidence and reduce anxiety.
+It sounds soft, but it works.

 Mindfulness Practices

 Breathing exercises and meditation can keep you calm.
 These practices also improve oxygen flow and reduce stress levels.
+I started meditating specifically because of altitude trekking and now do it at home too.

 Tips from Experienced Trekkers

 Learning from the insights of those who have been there can be invaluable.
+These are things I’ve picked up from guides and fellow hikers over the years.

 Take Small Steps

 Adopting a slow, steady pace helps your body handle the altitude better.
 Avoid rushing.
+The porters moving past you at twice your speed have lived at altitude their whole lives—don’t try to keep up.

 Protect Your Skin

 High altitudes mean increased UV exposure.
 Use sunscreen and wear protective clothing.
+I’ve seen bad sunburns at altitude even on cloudy days.

 Listen to Your Body

 Acknowledge symptoms early.
 Being aware can prevent small issues from becoming big problems.
+That’s what makes experienced high-altitude trekkers different—they take warning signs seriously.

 Tech Gear That Can Help